KunFang93/BRCA_TR_scRNAscATAC/README.md

 Fig.5: Folder Fig6
 Folder Fig7's content all move to Supple.
 ```
-Please feel free to open an issue if you have any question about the codes.
+Please feel free to contact me for accessing the processed data and open an issue if you have any question about the codes.

 Cheers!